timartinelli/timartinelli/README.md

 🚀 Salesforce | LATAM CRM Strategy | AI & Automation
 Founder at TudoMarcadoAI

+Building scalable CRM and AI-driven automation platforms across LATAM

 ---

 ## 🚀 About Me

-- 20+ years of experience in IT and CRM
+- 10+ years of experience in IT and CRM
 - Leading Salesforce strategy and governance across LATAM
 - Managing multi-org environments supporting 190+ users
 - Driving CRM migration and standardization aligned with global strategy